kataras/iris/README.md

 ## 🎅

 Let me take this opportunity to thank you for all your faith and dedication to the Iris Open Source Project.
 We have achieved so many things together.
-Hope your bond lasts forever! **Merry Christmas🌳**
+Hope your bond lasts forever! **Merry Christmas🎄**

 <!-- ![](https://iris-go.com/images/release.png) Iris version **12.1.8** has been [released](HISTORY.md#su-16-february-2020--v1218)! -->